Frequently asked questions about health insurance

 - Health Insurance Information, Counseling and Assistance (HIICAP) — Medicare counseling and information

 New York is a progressive state that embraced health care reform decades ahead of most of the rest of the country.
 The Affordable Care Act has been helpful in smoothing out some rough edges in the New York insurance market, and since implementing Obamacare, the state has continued upon these improvements.

-Governor Cuomo took action in early 2017 to protect New York residents’ access to birth control and abortion coverage, regardless of the future of the ACA.
+Former Governor Cuomo took action in early 2017 to protect New York residents’ access to birth control and abortion coverage, regardless of the future of the ACA.
 The Governor also worked to ensure continued robust insurer participation in the individual market, and ongoing access to essential health benefits.
 Lawmakers continue to consider a single-payer system, and although single-payer legislation has passed in the Assembly numerous times, it has always fallen short in the Senate.

 The following health care reform provisions apply in New York:

 IVF coverage (but only for large group plans): New York’s 2020 budget included a requirement that state-regulated large-group health plans cover IVF.
 To clarify, this applies to non-self-insurance plans with more than 100 employees (plans with up to 100 employees are considered “small group” in New York, and self-insured plans are regulated by the federal government under ERISA, rather than state laws and regulations).

 The state considered the possibility of requiring individual and small group health plans to cover IVF, but that would have been costly for the state.
 Under the ACA, if a state adds a new mandated benefit for individual and small group plans — above and beyond essential health benefits — after the end of 2011, the state has to cover the added cost for that coverage by sending payments to the enrollees or to the insurer.
 This ACA rule prevents states from adding numerous additional mandated benefits that drive up the cost of coverage and thus drive up the federal government’s cost for premium tax credits.